anvilproject/drs_downloader/README.md

 `--drs_header TEXT`
 > The value of the column in the manifest file containing the DRS Object IDs.
 Defaults to `pfb:ga4gh_drs_uri` if no value is provided.

+`--duplicate`
+>  downloads files and saves them into the specified directory even if there is already files with the same name already in the directory.
+Numbered naming is used
+>  to specify the order of duplicates downloaded to the directory.
+For example: 1st -> original_file 2nd -> original_file(1) 3rd-> original_file(2) ...

 ### Basic Example

 The below command is a basic example of how to structure a download command with all of the required arguments.
 It uses: